-Stephanie will earn £60,000 in 2019/20.
+Penny will earn £60,000 in 2020/21.
 She will invest £12,500 into her personal pension policy.
 She is entitled to the basic personal allowance and has no other income.

-Stephanie will pay her pension provider a premium, net of basic rate tax relief of £10,000.
+Penny will pay her pension provider a premium, net of basic rate tax relief of £10,000.
 She is also entitled to higher rate tax relief on the gross premium, amounting to £2,500.

-As Stephanie is an employee, we can ask HMRC to give the relief through her PAYE code.
-Otherwise, we would claim in Stephanie's 2020 Tax Return.
-Thus the net cost to Stephanie of a £12,500 contribution to her pension policy is just £7,500.
+As Penny is an employee, we can ask HMRC to give the relief through her PAYE code.
+Otherwise, we would claim in Penny's 2021 Tax Return.
+Thus the net cost to Penny of a \pm 12,500 contribution to her pension policy is just \pm 7,500.

-Scotland now has income tax rates which are different from those that apply in the rest of the UK.
+Scotland has income tax rates which are different from those that apply in the rest of the UK.
 Pension payments by Scottish taxpayers paying at the starter rate of 19% will be treated in the same way as 20% taxpayers in the rest of the UK.
 Scottish taxpayers who pay tax at 21%, 41% or 46% claim the difference between these rates and the basic rate of 20%.
 Contact us for specific advice.